dsteinman/ghoulies/README.md

 ```

-In your `/test/ghoulies/config.js` bootstrap script, listen for the server event before continuing with the rest of the test suite:
+Create a unit test bootstrap script named `/test/ghoulies/config.js`, it listens for the 'SERVER_LOADED' event before continuing with the rest of the test suite:

 ```
 before(function(done) {
-	ghoulies.on('SERVER_LOADED', function(app) {
+	ghoulies.once('SERVER_LOADED', function(app) {
-		ghoulies.app = app;
+		// store a reference to the app for use in the tests ghoulies.app = app;
 		done();
 	});
 });